moeenn/xstd/README.md

-#### Javascript standard library.
+## Javascript standard library.

-Attempt at create useful functionality, which should have already been in the standard library.
+Attempt at creating useful functionality, which should have already been in the standard library.
 Primary usage target is NodeJS.